Australian authorities declare final results after election | Politics

 - Australia

-Authorities are to declare the final seat on Wednesday in a greener, more fragmented Australian Parliament following May 21 elections.
+Authorities declared the final seats on Wednesday in a greener, more fragmented Australian Parliament following May 21 elections.

-The election brought Prime Minister Anthony Albanese's center-left Labour Party to power for the first time in nine years.
+The election brought Prime Minister Anthony Albanese's center-left Labor Party to power for the first time in nine years.

-The opposition conservative Liberal Party is expected to be declared the winner of the Western Australia state seat of O'Connor later on Wednesday.
+The opposition conservative Liberal Party was later declared the winner of the Western Australia state seat of O'Connor.

 Labor's narrow majority means that the government will not have to negotiate with the opposition or unaligned lawmakers to get legislation through the lower chamber.